 \subsection{Main result}

-This paper is a continuation of \cite{MY:lip} by the second and third authors.
+This paper is a continuation of \cite{MY:lip} written by the second and third authors.
 The main result of \cite{MY:lip} was that the class of Alexandrov spaces with upper bounds on dimension and diameter and with lower bounds on curvature and volume contains only finitely many Lipschitz homotopy types.
-As conjectured in \cite[\S7]{MY:lip}, it is quite natural to expect that there exists a uniform Lipschitz constant for the Lipschitz homotopies, and we will solve this problem in this paper.
+As conjectured in \cite[\S7]{MY:lip}, it is quite natural to expect that there exists a uniform Lipschitz constant for the Lipschitz homotopies.
+In this paper, we will solve this problem by establishing a quantitative version of the Lipschitz homotopy stability theorem \cite[1.2]{MY:lip}.

 To state the main theorem, we introduce some terminology (see Section \ref{sec:pre} for more details).
 Let $X$ and $Y$ be metric spaces.
 For a constant $C>0$, we define the {\it $C$-Lipschitz homotopy distance}